Home/Blog/Health Conditions/Piles/The Key Difference Between Piles and Fissures

 Causes of Piles

-1. Pregnancy is a condition that is likely to obstruct the anal cushion and leads to haemorrhoids, but they resolve after birth.
+2. Pregnancy can lead to obstruction of the anal cushion causing haemorrhoids, but they usually resolve after birth.

-1. Dietary factors such as low fibre diet, spicy foods, and alcohol intake have been reported to cause haemorrhoids, but there’s not much evidence.
+3. Dietary factors, such as low fibre diet, spicy foods, and alcohol intake, do not directly cause haemorrhoids but may irritate existing ones.

 Types of Haemorrhoids